 How to Use Open-Ended Questions With Kids

-Open-ended inquiries can be almost anything if you use the right words.
+Open-ended questions can be almost anything if you use the right questions.
 They frequently begin with “how,” “why,” or phrases implying a want to learn more, such as “Tell me about…”, “I’d like to hear more about…”, or “I’d like to know more about…”

 Once they’ve responded, try to repeat it – this will reassure them that their response is correct, such as “Yes, that is a bike.”
 You’re giving them the assurance they need to keep answering.

 You can lengthen the questions with older children to make them more challenging.
-Always remember that any answer will suffice – there are no right or wrong answers.
+Always remember that any answer will suffice – there are no right answer.

 Make an effort to ask questions in a way that your child can understand.
 They should be able to think about it even if they can’t find an answer.

-Don’t worry; asking open inquiries is a simple habit to develop.
+Don’t worry; asking open questions is a simple habit to develop.

 There are a few sentences you can use if you’re not sure how to start a query like this: